 7. Keep an Eye on Rewards

 According to the terms of many cash back credit cards and travel rewards credit cards, customers forfeit their cash back, points, or miles when they close their accounts.
-For example, customers only receive cash back from the Costco True Earnings American Express Card once a year.
+For example, customers only receive cash back from the Costco True Earnings American Express Card (a Money Crashers partner) once a year.
 If you cancel that card before you receive your reward check, you won’t get anything.
 Rewards points programs are often only available to customers with open accounts, so before you cancel a rewards card, redeem all of the cash or points you have earned.

 8. Don’t Give Them Your Life Story